mcdonc/.nixconfig/videos/toflakes/script.rst

 NixOS 40: Converting an Existing NixOS Configuration To Flakes
 ==============================================================

 - Companion to video at

+- See the master branch of https://github.com/mcdonc/.nixconfig for a working Flakes-based configuration.

 - See the other videos in this series by visiting the playlist at https://www.youtube.com/playlist?list=PLa01scHy0YEmg8trm421aYq4OtPD8u1SN